soufianebibeche1/alx-interview/0x07-rotate_2d_matrix/README.md

 ## Key Concepts

 ### Matrix Representation in Python

-A 2D matrix in Python is represented as a list of lists, where each inner list represents a row in the matrix.
+2D matrix in Python is represented as a list of lists, where each inner list represents a row in the matrix.
 For example, a 3x3 matrix would be: